 But Seattle isn’t alone in this respect: there has been a visible upsurge in leftwing activism right across America.

 Over the past few months, a wave of strikes – from teachers in West Virginia to bus drivers in Georgia and university employees in California – has swept the country.
 These walk-outs followed a day of nation-wide action last year, organised by the ‘Fight for $15’ campaign, that saw fast-food workers from Detroit to Miami withdraw their labour as part of a concerted push for higher wages.

 “The audacity of the West Virginia teachers is clearly contagious,” Chris Brooks, a writer for Jacobin magazine, remarked in May, as the teachers’ strike spread across state lines.
 “This is an inspiring moment, one that will hopefully leave hundreds if not thousands of activists fundamentally transformed by their experience of collective power.”

 The most remarkable thing about the new American left is how effective it has been, in a relatively short amount of time, at reframing the terms of national debate.

-Much of this represents an organic social response to the election of Donald Trump, whose constant race-baiting and brazenly oligarchic tax cuts have galvanised a generation of millennial leftists.
+Much of this represents an organic social response to the election of Donald Trump, whose compulsive race-baiting and brazenly oligarchic tax cuts have galvanised a generation of millennial leftists to the cause.
 (Mirroring the rise of Momentum in the UK, membership of the Democratic Socialists of America has increased seven-fold since 2015, from around 6,000 three years ago to more than 45,000 today.)